geokit/geokit/README.markdown

 The Geokit gem provides the following:

  * Distance calculations between two points on the earth.
-Calculate the distance in miles or KM, with all the trigonometry abstracted away by GeoKit.
+Calculate the distance in miles, kilometers, or nautical miles, with all the trigonometry abstracted away by GeoKit.
  * Geocoding from multiple providers.
 It currently supports Google, Yahoo, Geocoder.us, and Geocoder.ca geocoders, and it provides a uniform response structure from all of them.
 It also provides a fail-over mechanism, in case your input fails to geocode in one service.
  * Rectangular bounds calculations: is a point within a given rectangular bounds?
  * Heading and midpoint calculations